gradientmz/googlehomepage/README.md

 # googlehomepage
-A bad replica of the Google home page.
+A simple replica of the Google home/search page that I made to practice using css!